shamim192/NextLevelAssignment_1/README.md

 ### 🔗 Intersection Types

-Intersection Types: An intersection type allows us to combine multiple types into a single type.
+An intersection type allows us to combine multiple types into a single type.
 This is helpful when we want an object or value to satisfy multiple type definitions at the same time.We use the ampersand (&) to combine multiple types into one.

 #### Example of Intersection Type: